sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210417: deployed a lighttpd on defo.ie at draft-10.esni.defo.ie:9410 which works, but
+  still some oddity related to the "ECH only" virtual host (draft-10-echonly.esni.defo.ie:9410) on the same server - seems to relate to ALPN somehow, investigating...

 - Niall's curl build + our draft-10 library now works against https://draft-10.esni.defo.ie:8410 which is only an s_server instance (so not a real server, hence: please be kind:-).